abubakar-yinka/reactnd-project3-udacicards/README.md

     • Scan the QR code above with the Expo app (Android) or the Camera app (iOS).

 - An Android Emulator or iOS Simulator to run the app:
-    • By Pressing 'a' for Android emulator, or 'w' to run on web.
+    • By Pressing 'a' for Android emulator.

 - You can also Press 'e' to enable them send a link to your phone with email.